chrisroos/gds-presentations/gds-smart-answers-developers.md

 # [fit] What are Smart Answers?

 ^
+* JEM
+* Quote from Lisa Scott's blog post - https://gds.blog.gov.uk/2012/02/16/smart-answers-are-smart/
 * "Smart answers are a great tool for content designers to present complex information in a quick and simple way.
 Defining what they are [...] is immaterial - what they do is provide a reusable technical framework to build a quick and simple answer to a complex question."
-* Quote from Lisa Scott's blog post - https://gds.blog.gov.uk/2012/02/16/smart-answers-are-smart/

 ---